christophergrant/dotfiles/README.md

-muh .files

-I use GNU stow
+I use GNU stow, sometimes docker.
+I also like vim and other vim-likes.